CNAG-Biomedical-Informatics/cbicall/docs/help/performance.md

 - **GATK and Picard**
   These tools default to using **8 GB** of memory.
-  This value can be adjusted through the CBICall configuration file.
+  This value can be adjusted through the CBIcall configuration file.

 ### Parallelization